vigzmv/Tours-and-Travels/README.md

 # Tours_and_Travels

-# Project Build in Borland C++
+# Project Built in Borland C++

-# To Be compiled only in Borland C++ 5.0.3
+ To Be compiled only in Borland C++ 5.0.3

-# See View Me for more details.
+ See View Me for more details.

-# Admin Default Password : tour
+ Admin Default Password : tour